Contribute to the Microsoft Learn platform

 Who can contribute?

-You, your parent, your sibling, your best friend -- anyone can contribute to Microsoft Learn!
+Anyone who desires to share their knowledge and make a difference can contribute to Microsoft Learn!
 If you have expertise to share, you're in the right place.

 How do I start?